-Our test model is a fairly high-specced configuration of the Acer Predator Helios 300 PH315-52, with the Core i7-8750H processor, 32 GB of RAM, the RTX 2060 80W graphics chip, two M.2 PCIe SSDs hooked up in Raid0 and an extra HDD for mass-storage.
+Our test model is a high-specced configuration of the Acer Predator Helios 300 PH315-52.
+It comes with the Intel Core i7-8750H processor, 32 GB of DDR4 memory, the Nvidia GeForce RTX 2060 80W graphics chip, two M.2 PCIe SSDs hooked up in Raid0 and an extra HDD for mass-storage.

-Before we proceed to talk about its behavior and performance you should know that our review unit is a pre-production model with mature drivers from Nvidia (Version 430.64), thus it performs in line with what you should expect from the retail models.
-Final units will, however, ship with the newer Intel Core i7-9750H processor, and you can read what to expect from it in this article, as we’ll most likely not going to get a 9750H review unit for the Predator.
+Before we proceed to talk about its behavior and performance, you should know that our review unit is a pre-production model with mature drivers from Nvidia (Version 430.64).
+Thus, it performs in line with what you should expect from the retail models.
+Final units will, however, ship with the newer Intel Core i7-9750H processor, and you can read what to expect from it in this article, as we’ll most likely not going to get a 9750H unit for an update.
 The 8th and 9th gen i7s are similar in most ways, though, that’s why I’d expect the 9750H variants to perform very similarly to our review unit.

 As far as the components go, the CPU and GPU are soldered onto the motherboard, but the RAM, storage and the WiFi module are accessible.
-To get to them you’ll have to remove the back panel, hold in place by a handful of Philips screws, which is a fairly simple task and gives unobstructed access to all those components, as well as the cooling solution, battery, and speakers.
+To get to them you’ll have to remove the back panel, hold in place by a handful of Philips screws, which is a fairly simple task.
+That would give unobstructed access to all those components, as well as the cooling solution, battery, and speakers.

 The Predator Helios 300 is primarily marketed as a gaming and performance notebook, and we’ll get to that in a second.
-It can also handle everyday use just fine, while running cool, quiet and fairly efficient, due to having Optimus onboard, that switches of the dedicated GPU when not needed, in order to increase battery life.
+It can also handle everyday use just fine, while running coolly, quietly and fairly efficient, due to having Optimus onboard.
+Optimus switches of the dedicated GPU when not needed, in order to increase battery life.

-Acer undervolts the CPU by-default on this laptop at -125 mV, and as a result, it performs better than most standard implementations, settling for speeds of 3.4-3.5 GHz, a TDP of 45 W, temperatures of around 80-82 degrees Celsius, as well as scores of 1100+ points.
-Power Limit Throttling kicks in and is the limiting factor here, and there’s still some thermal headroom to allow the CPU to run at higher clocks.
+Acer undervolts the CPU by-default on this laptop at -125 mV, and as a result, it performs better than most standard implementations.
+Our unit settled for speeds of 3.4-3.5 GHz, a TDP of 45 W, temperatures of around 80-82 degrees Celsius, as well as scores of 1100+ points.
+Power Limit Throttling is the limiting factor, as there’s still some thermal headroom to allow the CPU to run at higher clocks.

 We looked to improve this behavior by further undervolting the CPU to -150 mV, switching the Fans on Turbo Mode and increasing the Turbo Boost Power Max limit to 50W in XTU.